 Law Enforcement Guide

 The i4g program delivers digitally signed, evidence-rich reports that streamline intake for law enforcement agencies.
-This guide explains how to interpret reports, verify authenticity, and request additional data.
+Analysts assemble and verify dossiers; this guide explains how recipients can interpret reports, verify authenticity, and request additional data.

 Law enforcement report placeholder